 - a.
-An Order that this action may proceed as a class action under Rule 23(b)(1),(2) and (3) of the Federal Rules of Civil Procedure; - An Order designating Plaintiff as class representative and designating Plaintiff's counsel as counsel for the Putative Class; - c.
+An Order that this action may proceed as a class action under Rule 23(b)(1), (2) and (3) of the Federal Rules of Civil Procedure; - b.
+An Order designating Plaintiff as class representative and designating Plaintiff's counsel as counsel for the Putative Class; - c.
 An Order directing proper notice to be mailed to the Putative Class at Defendant's expense; - d.
-An Order finding that Defendant committed multiple, separate violations of the FCRA;

-An Order finding that Defendant acted willfully in deliberate or reckless e.

-disregard of Plaintiff's rights and its obligations under the FCRA;

-f.
-An Order awarding statutory damages in an amount of \$1,000 per violation and punitive damages in an amount equal to ten times the award of statutory damages;
+An Order finding that Defendant committed multiple, separate violations of the FCRA; - e.
+An Order finding that Defendant acted willfully in deliberate or reckless disregard of Plaintiff's rights and its obligations under the FCRA; - f.
+An Order awarding statutory damages in an amount of \$1,000 per violation and punitive damages in an amount equal to ten times the award of statutory damages; - g.
+An order enjoining Defendant from continuing to engage in the unfair and unlawful conduct described herein

-An Order awarding reasonable attorneys' fees and costs as provided by the g.

-FCRA; and,

-Order granting other and further relief, in law or equity, as this Court may h.

-deem appropriate and just.
+- h.
+An Order awarding reasonable attorneys' fees and costs as provided by the FCRA and California law; and, - i.
+Order granting other and further relief, in law or equity, as this Court may deem appropriate and just.